 - 3 games are played and finish by around 4.30.
 See Timed Games further below.

 The teams are usually pairs but sometimes triples depending on numbers.
 At the start of the afternoon, teams are randomly drawn for all 3 games by computer.
 This ensures you don't team up with the same person twice though occasionally you may play against the same person more than once.
 Players are encouraged to play all 3 games otherwise it upsets the draws.
 At the end of the day prizes of bottles of wine are awarded to both male and female winners, the number of prizes depending on the number of players.
 Saturdays are essentially the same relaxed games as Wednesdays but usually with more players and with prizes.
-For Saturday games there is a playing fee of $5 regardless of player numbers or the draw system.

 Please Don’t Be Late!